Shiizuo16/TextEditor/README.md

 Made by- Yash Verma

 ## Description
-A basic python terminal based text editor.
+A basic text editor with GUI.

 ## Modules Used
 - PyQt5